-[Photo shows Swedish Prime Minister meeting with Ethiopian Foreign Minister, Dr Tedros Adhanom, now WHO Director General, and Ethiopian Prime Minister, Hailemariam Desalegn.
-Despite pleas from the Swedish government, neither Dr Tedros nor PM Hailemariam have shown any respect for the rights of Dr Fikru Maru, imprisoned heart doctor who founded Ethiopia’s first heart hospital.
-It’s shameful that the WHO Director General could allow such gross injustice to happen, and to hinder Dr Fikru’s goals of bringing expert medical care to Ethiopia.]
+Photo shows Swedish Prime Minister meeting with Ethiopian Foreign Minister, Dr Tedros Adhanom, now WHO Director General, and Ethiopian Prime Minister, Hailemariam Desalegn.
+Neither Dr Tedros nor PM Hailemariam have shown any respect for the rights of Dr Fikru Maru, imprisoned heart doctor who founded Ethiopia’s first heart hospital.

-This is a plea for signatures for a petition to support Swedish cardiologist, Dr Fikru Maru, who has spent over four years in Ethiopia’s dreadful prison system, and – despite being cleared of all charges recently- remains in prison, now charged with an absurd new crime.
+This is a plea for signatures for a petition to support Swedish cardiologist, Dr Fikru Maru, who has spent over four years in Ethiopia’s dreadful prison system, and – despite being cleared of all charges- remains in prison, now charged with an absurd new crime.

 He is a 66-year-old Ethiopian-born Swedish cardiologist.
 In his twenties, he trained as a fighter pilot and was a member of the elite Ethiopian air force’s 5th Squadron, serving his country in the Ethiopian-Somalia war of 1977/78, when Somalia invaded Ethiopia.

 You can find a group photograph of the young pilot, Fikru Maru, with his fellow squadron pilots, in the following article: